 For now, let’s just zoom in on the very first section – the abstract.
 It is the first portion of any research paper that gives a quick overview of what you are focusing on in your paper.
 A research paper usually explores complex terms, briefs on the background and academic relevance, provide analysis and in-depth points on the conclusions.

-So How to Begin?
+So How to Begin with Writing an Abstract?

 Before anything, you must remember to only curate the abstract after finishing the rest of your entire research paper.
 Plan in sections before you start writing an abstract.
 Don’t be discouraged if it doesn’t happen in one go.
 Take the time to do enough research, take in citations and derive results.